 Thanks for visiting my webpage.
 Here’s a little bit about me:

-I am most interested in experimental narrative forms, and any story well told about immigrants and refugees, people coping with disability, and racial/ ethnic difference.
+I am most interested in experimental narrative of any sort, and any story well told about immigrants and refugees, people coping with disability, and racial/ ethnic difference.
 I am always on the look out for a good graphic novel, graphic nonfiction book, or picture book.

 But who am I kidding?
 I read everything I can get my hands on.

 I’d love to hear from you.
 Drop me a line at: julie (dot) azzam (at sign) gmail (dot) com